 The industry is segmented into North America, Latin America, Western Europe, Eastern Europe, South Asia and Pacific, East Asia, and Middle East and Africa.

-Technical/pharma grade oxalic acid (purity 99%-99.9%) is the fastest-growing segment, expected to grow at a CAGR of 5.2% due to increased usage in drug synthesis and regulated industrial processes.
+The technical/pharma grade oxalic acid segment is expected to grow at the fastest CAGR of 5.2%, driven by rising demand in pharmaceutical synthesis and regulated industrial processes.

 Thank you!